aazaff/quantitativeFossils.R/README.md

 # Parameter Trials determines how many iterations of the bootstrap are performed, default = 1000
 # Parameter IgnoreSingletons determines whether or not to ignore singletons, default is FALSE.
 # Parameter ExcludeDominant determines whether or not to ignore the most dominant taxon
-# Excluding the abundant taxon is recommended by Alroy, but the default is set to FALSE.
+# Excluding the dominant taxon is recommended by Alroy, but the default is set to FALSE.
 # Parameter Cores sets the number of processor cores, default = 4.

 SubsampledRichness<-multicoreEvenness(Abundance,Quota=0.5,Trials=100,IgnoreSingletons=FALSE,ExcludeDominant=FALSE,Cores=4)